akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 :::

 A product link rule is divided into two parts:
-- the product_selections part,
+- the `product_selections` part,
-- the assign_assets_to part.
+- the `assign_assets_to` part.

 ::: info
 A piece of advice: when defining two different rules on an asset family, make sure you define different product selections in each rule, as shown in the example above.
 Why?
 Because you could experience performance issues.
-If you want to assign your assets to two different product attributes on a given selection of products, use one single rule, with two assigments in the assign_assets_to field.
-See the Product value assigment section for an example.
+If you want to assign your assets to two different product attributes on a given selection of products, use one single rule, with two assignments in the `assign_assets_to` field.
+See the Product value assignment section for an example.
 :::

 Looks barbaric?
 Don't freak out!
 The following sections are here to help you understand this rule and how you can make the most of it.
 You'll see, it's super powerful! 😃